spakov/termbar/README.md

 ![A screenshot of the TermBar Clock module's calendar.](screenshots/Clock-Calendar.png)

 ### Cpu Module
 The Cpu module displays the current CPU load, refreshing at a configurable interval.
 The percentage can be formatted.
-This number is obtained via the Windows performance monitoring API and is the same as the `_Total` instance of `perfmon`'s `Processor` `% Processor Time` counter.
+This value is obtained via [LibreHardwareMonitorLib](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor/).

 ![A screenshot of the TermBar Cpu module.](screenshots/Cpu.png)

 ### Gpu Module
-The Gpu module displays the current GPU 3D rendering load, refreshing at a configurable interval.
+The Cpu module displays the current CPU load, refreshing at a configurable interval.
 The percentage can be formatted.
-Obtaining a value to represent this is not trivial; the number is obtained via the Windows performance monitoring API and is the maximum of all instances ending with `3D` of `perfmon`'s `GPU Engine` `Utilization Percentage` counter.
-I am unsure whether this approach works for non-NVIDIA graphics cards, since I have nothing else to test on.
+This value is obtained via [LibreHardwareMonitorLib](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor/).
+This currently only works for NVIDIA graphics cards, though LibreHardwareMonitorLib supports AMD and Intel graphics cards as well; I simply have neither to test against.

 ![A screenshot of the TermBar Gpu module.](screenshots/Gpu.png)